ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/ADPluginKafka_README.md

 An EPICS areaDetector plugin which sends areaDetector data serialised using flatbuffers to a Kafka broker.
 The plugin is in a state which should make it useful (ignoring unknown bugs).
 Several suggestions on improvements are listed last in this document however.

 ## Requirements
-The `GNUmakefile` used to build this plugin is only compatible with the **ESS EPICS Environment** (EEE) used at ESS in Lund.
-Make files for building the module when using a regular EPICS installation exist but have not been tested.
+This plugin has been developed primarily for use with the **ESS EPICS Environment** (EEE) used at ESS in Lund.
+Make files for building the module when using a regular EPICS installation are included but have received very little testing.

 For communicating with the Kafka broker, the C++ version of `librdkafka` is used.
 The source code for this library can be downloaded from [https://github.com/edenhill/librdkafka](https://github.com/edenhill/librdkafka).
 At least version 0.9.4 of `librdkafka` is required for all the features to work though earlier versions will also compile.

 To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialisation. `librdkafka` produces statistics messages in JSON and these are parsed using `jsoncpp` ([https://github.com/open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)).
-In order to run the simple demo of the plugin in the `startup` folder, the module `adexample` is required as it contains features for running a simulated areaDetector.
+In order to run the demo of the plugin in the `startup` (or `iocs`) directory, the module `ADSimDetector` is required as it contains features for running a simulated areaDetector.

 ## Compiling and running the example
 There are currently two sets of make files provided with the repository.
+One for use with the ESS EPICS Environment and one for use with a standard EPICS installation.

+###ESS EPICS Environment
 If the ESS EPICS Environment is available, the *EEEmakefile* should be used as an input to gnumake:

 * `cd` to the `m-epics-ADPluginKafka` directory.
 * Run gnumake (`make -f EEEmakefile`).